Paolo Guerci: Career

-Guerci was a principal member of the technical staff of Italian Formula Three Championship Passoli Racing, alongside former Ferrari and Brabham chief mechanic Ermanno Cuoghi.
+Following his spell with Forti, Guerci became a principal member of the technical staff of Italian Formula Three Championship Passoli Racing, alongside former Ferrari and Brabham chief mechanic Ermanno Cuoghi.
 Guerci left the team after Cesare Passoli's death in 2008.
-He is currently Technical Director of the Italian International Formula Master team Alan Racing.
-He also collaborates with the racing team RP Motorsport in Piacenza.
-His son, Davide Guerci, followed the steps of his father and works for the Formula Three team Down Force and the Formula Renault team GSK Motorsport.
+He then worked as Technical Director for the Italian International Formula Master team Alan Racing.
+He also collaborated with the racing team RP Motorsport in Piacenza.

+His son, Davide Guerci, followed the steps of his father and worked for the Formula Three team Down Force and the Formula Renault team GSK Motorsport.